Managing Your Tax Risk with Diversification

 As you save for retirement, there are three main types of accounts you can contribute to.
 They are all taxed at some point, but the different types each have advantages.
 Dividing your investments among them and then strategically planning your withdrawals in retirement can help you maximize benefits while you are working and when you are retired.

-2. Taxable accounts are the most flexible.
+- Taxable accounts are the most flexible.
 These are brokerage accounts that you fund with after-tax dollars.
 Investment options are very broad, and because you paid the tax on the funds before investing, when you withdraw you only pay taxes on the gains.
-These are taxed at either the short-term or long-term capital gains rates.
+Tax authorities assess these at either the short-term or long-term capital gains rates.

 As you build your retirement nest egg, taking advantage of all three types of accounts can help you lower taxes.